What is a Carrier Oil?

 Applying oils to your hair can help if you're dealing with dry, dull, or damaged hair.
 Lighter oils such as Grapeseed, Argan oil, or Squalane are best suited for those with fine hair, while thicker oils such as Coconut, Olive, and Hemp Oil are better suited for those with coarse or dry or damaged hair.

 1. Fractionated Coconut Oil - Light and multi-purpose.
 Does not stain clothing.
 Does not harden like regular coconut oil.
 Odorless and tasteless.
-We use it in our Relieve CBD Oil.

 2. Evening Primrose - can enhance the texture and elasticity of skin, addressing dryness, irritation, roughness and wrinkles.
 Evening primrose oil may help relieve symptoms of notoriously difficult-to-treat and painful skin conditions, such as psoriasis and eczema.

 3. Rosehip Oil - pressed from the seeds of wild rosehip fruit it was originally used by the Mayans and Native Americans for its healing properties.
 The phenols in rosehip oil have antibacterial, antiviral, and antifungal properties.
 High levels of Vitamin C can lead to a brighter, more even complexion.